amohapatra3/course-enroll-app/README.md

-# Course search and enroll
+# Course search and enroll simulator

 I worked on this **ReactJS** application for a class project.
-It simulates a course enrollment system.
+The application simulates a course enrollment system.
 Use this application to learn more about courses offered by the University of Wisconsin-Madison.

 ## Overview